 It’s 2071 and a terrorist organization threatens life on Mars by spreading a deadly pathogen.
 Then comes a crew of sexy intergalactic bounty hunters, ready to kick some ass.

 It’s fifty years in the future and humans have fled Earth to settle on more habitable space rocks.
 A crew of bounty hunters travels on spaceship Bebop, picking up bounties and fucking up baddies in this new galactic Wild West.
 After a terrorist spreads a pathogen across the capital of Mars, injuring hundreds, the Mars government puts out an enormous bounty for the terrorist’s arrest.
 The Bebop team, tired of eating cheap ramen, docks on Mars and takes the job.

 One of the most celebrated anime of all time, Cowboy Bebop is loved for its ice cool neo-noir style and sci-fi ennui.
 Adult Swim picked up the series as its first anime title in 2001, making it many Westerners’ gateway into anime more generally.
 It’s known for its “movie-quality” animation, but the series’ only actual movie, Cowboy Bebop: The Movie, stays unstreamable.
 Like the series, it features music by composer Yoko Kanno and her band Seatbelts.
 It fuses rock, country-western, opera, jazz, and Arabic elements into a literally out-of-this-world score that deserves to be experienced in a theater.

 Not caught up on the series?
 No worries!
 The film stands on its own.
 Also, Cowboy Bebop has a great dub, so we’ll show the dub Dec.
-10 at 4pm & Dec.
-11 at 7pm, in addition to the sub on Dec.
-10 at 7pm & Dec.
-11 at 4pm.
-Criss cross!
+10 at 4pm.
+The following shows, Dec.
+10 & 11 at 7pm, are both in the original Japanese with English subs.

 Images courtesy of Sony Pictures Entertainment.